"An astrologer Day" Learn the complete lesson about astrologer

 "Why should I leave home again."
 The other said reflectively.
 "I was only going away now and then to look for him and to choke out his life if I met him."
 He shook his head regretfully.
 "He has escaped my hands.
 I hope at least he died as he deserved."

 "Yes," said the astrologer.
-"He was crushed under a lorry."
+"He was crushed under a argumentative essays on abortion."

 The other looked gratified to hear it.